 Frozen shoulder is also called adhesive capsulitis.
-It typically affects patients between the ages of 40 and 60 years old.
-It occurs in approximately 2% of the population; however it is more common in patients with other medical conditions such as diabetes, thyroid disease and cardiac problems.
+It typically affects patients between the ages of 40 to 60 years old.
+It occurs in approximately 2% of the population; however, it is more common in patients with other medical conditions such as diabetes, thyroid disease and cardiac problems.
 Diabetes has the most common association.
 In patients with diabetes the incidence of frozen shoulder is high with 10-20% of this group suffering from frozen shoulder at some stage.
 Frozen shoulder appears to be a unique condition because it doesn’t appear to affect joints other than the shoulder and it seems to invariably resolve.

 The cause of frozen shoulder and the way in which it develops is unknown.
 Inflammation appears to play a significant role.
 In many patients frozen shoulder occurs without any discernable cause, with the condition occurring spontaneously.
 In other patients there are precipitating factors including shoulder trauma which can be mild or severe and it can occur following an operation either to the shoulder or to another part of the body such as cardiac surgery.
 Frozen shoulder may also occur after prolonged immobilisation.